Click one of the areas below to be taken to other program pages.

 - Model legislation for signage control, tree cutting, scenic byways, scenic easements and view protection, telecommunications towers and utility wires, and light and sound pollution

 We offer more in-depth services for a fee, or through custom partnerships with local nonprofits in order to secure grants.
-If you, or your community, needs support regarding a scenic asset or deficiency, please contact Scenic Pittsburgh’s Assistant Director, David Demko, by email or by phone at 412-478-1621.
+If you, or your community, needs support regarding zoning, a scenic asset or deficiency, please contact Scenic Pittsburgh’s Assistant Director, David Demko, by email or by phone at 412-478-1621.